hawley-jeffrey-bah/payment-accuracy/website/pages/programs/fcc-universal-service-fund-lifeline.md

       \ its manual review vendor have robust quality assurance processes and continuously\
       \ update training materials and resources for manual reviews. \n"
     Mitigation_Strategy: atp3_1
+  - Action_Taken: Planned
+    Completion_Date: FY2024
+    Description_Action_Taken: "Through USAC's Risk Management Council meetings, the\
+      \ different\nUSF program teams discussed strategic initiatives and risk that\
+      \ may impact USAC’s goals.
+The Risk Management Council meetings will continue\
+      \ to provide an opportunity to analyze and respond to identified changes and\
+      \ related risks to maintain an effective internal control system as well as\
+      \ effective enterprise systems management. \n"
+    Mitigation_Strategy: app5_1
+  - Action_Taken: Completed
+    Completion_Date: FY2023 Q1
+    Description_Action_Taken: "Through USAC's Risk Management Council meetings, the\
+      \ different\nUSF program teams discussed strategic initiatives and risk that\
+      \ may impact USAC’s goals.
+The Risk Management Council meetings provide an opportunity\
+      \ to analyze and respond to identified changes and related risks to maintain\
+      \ an effective internal control system as well as effective enterprise systems\
+      \ management. \n"
+    Mitigation_Strategy: atp5_1
   - Action_Taken: Completed
     Completion_Date: FY2023 Q1
     Description_Action_Taken: 'Monthly meetings are held between USAC’s Audit and